 Dr. Adena B. Meyers received her training in clinical/community psychology from the University of Illinois in Urbana-Champaign.
 Dr. Meyers recently assumed the role of coordinator of the graduate programs in school psychology.
 Her research interests focus on contextual influences on child and adolescent development, with an emphasis on family-, school-, and community-based interventions designed to promote children's social and emotional functioning.
 She served as a consultant to the Collaborative for Academic, Social, and Emotional Learning, and as a program evaluator for numerous interventions in school and community settings.
 Her publications have focused on school- and community-based consultation; adolescent pregnancy, parenthood, and sexual development; integrated behavioral health; school-based preventive interventions; and the role of pretend play in child development.
 Her clinical interests include psychotherapeutic interventions related to stress and trauma, and mindfulness-based stress reduction.
-Dr. Meyers teaches PSY 472 Legal, Ethical, and Professional issues in School Psychology and PSY 474 Theory and Practice of Mental Health Consultation in the Schools.
-She also supervises trainees in PSY 590 advanced practicum in settings such as a school-based health center and Head Start.
+Dr. Meyers teaches PSY 440 Statistics: Data Analysis and Methodology, PSY 474 Theory and Practice of Mental Health Consultation in the Schools.
+She also supervises trainees in PSY 436A05 Practicum in Psychosocial Assessment and Intervention, and PSY 590 Advanced Practicum in settings such as a school-based health center and Head Start.
 Dr. Meyers is a licensed clinical psychologist.